VictorLi08/playjs-nuxt-template/README.md

 # playjs-nuxt-template

-This is a simple Nuxt 2.15.7 project scaffolded using the CLI tool and adapted to suit play.js development.
+A simple Nuxt 2.15.7 project scaffolded using the CLI tool and adapted to suit play.js development.

+This template uses Tailwind.

 Some caveats: